blazium-engine/blazium-docs/tutorials/export/exporting_projects.rst

 Why export?
 -----------

-Originally, Godot did not have any means to export projects.
+Originally, Blazium did not have any means to export projects.
 The developers would compile the proper binaries and build the packages for each platform manually.